 Funding for Lending aimed to provide up to £60bn to banks and building societies so long as that money was lent to businesses and individuals.

 Mr Carney said: "The changes announced today refocus the Funding for Lending scheme where it is most needed - to underpin the supply of credit to small businesses over the next year - without providing further broad support to household lending that is no longer needed."

 He added: "Since the FLS was launched it has contributed to a substantial fall in bank funding cost, this has fed through to a significant improvement in household credit conditions.
 Given this success there is no longer a need for FLS to provide further broad support to household lending".

 Business Secretary Vince Cable told the BBC that while he believed that the decision to refocus the scheme away from households would improve borrowing prospects for small and medium sized companies, it was "not a silver bullet".

 "One decision isn't going to change quite a deep structural problem.
 But it is certainly a move in the right direction.
-As far as small businesses are concerned, there are a whole lot of different issues here."'Not a shock'
+As far as small businesses are concerned, there are a whole lot of different issues here."

 The shadow financial secretary to the Treasury, Labour's Cathy Jamieson, said that the move was "an admission that the Funding for Lending scheme has badly failed Britain's businesses".